Active Directory 101: How to Monitor and Secure Active Directory

 Organizations of all sizes must monitor and secure AD because it acts as a central hub for managing user access to network resources.
 A compromised AD can grant attackers control over the entire network, giving them access to sensitive data and allowing them to disrupt operations across multiple systems.
 Bad actors could steal sensitive data, disrupt critical services, gain full control of the networks, create user accounts with elevated privileges, modify existing permissions, lock users out of their accounts, and launch attacks from within the organization.

-Proactively monitoring and securing AD is a critical task all IT leaders must address to protect sensitive data, control network access, and prevent data breaches and malicious attacks.
+Proactive AD monitoring and security is a critical task all IT leaders must address to protect sensitive data, control network access, and prevent data breaches and malicious attacks.
 The proper management and security of AD helps protect network resources, software applications, and confidential data from unauthorized access.
 It is paramount for all enterprise organizations that AD is proactively safeguarded against bad actors and malicious attacks.

 optimization